fbpx

 If you’re a dab hand with a camera, try selling your summer holiday snaps to photo agencies and libraries.
 Each time one of your photos is sold you can earn a commission.
 Most sites will ask for a selection of photos to test the quality and there’s a chance they’ll be rejected.
 But if you don’t try you’ll never know!
 Also, there are lots of photo sites to choose from and there’s nothing to stop you from signing up with all of them.

 Even if you’re not going away, why not get out and about with your camera and start taking some pictures?
 For an idea of what stock libraries are looking for visit the websites themselves.
-They usually need images of people’s hometown, street, ethnic groups and women in business and work shots.
+They usually need images of people’s hometown, street, groups of people, and people in business and work shots.

-Microstock sites such as Fotolia often have a travel section for professional-quality photographs of interesting things and places.
+Sites such as Adobe often have a travel section for professional-quality photographs of interesting things and places.
 Others such as 123RF operate in a similar way.

 You can also try contacting smaller travel magazines – send an email to their pictures editor and find out their rates.